 - No fancy formatting or executable scripts—not even HTML (except for line breaks).

 And yet, you do regularly find best-selling product descriptions flagrantly violating rules like including review quotes:

 Personally, I prefer to stick to the rules so I have peace of mind.
 The last thing anyone wants is for their successful listing to be taken down completely out of the blue—or to incur worse sanctions from Amazon.
 But if you like to live dangerously, you might get away with it.

 People hate giant blobs of text.
 Often, the best solution is to write a description consisting of a single short paragraph.
 Take a look at this simple description for a best-selling backpack:

 It gets away with being so short because it doesn’t repeat all the info that’s included elsewhere—which would, after all, be pointless.

-If you need to include a lot of extra info in your description, you might want to try using line breaks.
+If you need to include a lot of extra info in your description, make good use of Amazon's only allowance for HTML: line breaks.
 You don’t want it to look like this:

 Other tips for keeping your description readable: